cockroachdb/docs/src/current/releases/index.md

 <section class="filter-content" markdown="1" data-scope="mac">

-**Experimental** downloads are not yet qualified for production use.
+**Experimental** downloads are not yet qualified for production use and not eligible for support or uptime SLA commitments.

     <table class="release-table">
     <thead>